VivaaindreanNg/Competitive-Programming/README.md

-# Solutions for Project Euler
+# Solutions for Competitive Programming based sites
-### This repository contains list of problems solved project Euler site in both Java & Python.
+### This repository contains list of problems solved problems for sites like EulerProject, CodeForces, etc... sites in both Java & Python.
+Example for EulerProject subdir:

-* Java (src/main)
+* Java (euler/main)
-* Python (src/python)
+* Python (euler/python)

 ## Running test cases (Python)
-To run a particular test module under *src/* subdir (i.e.: Run a unittest in src/python/tests/test_xxx.py), run the following command in root of this repo:
+To run a particular test module under *euler/* subdir (i.e.: Run a unittest in euler/python/tests/test_xxx.py), run the following command in root of this repo:
 ```
-$ python -m unittest src/python/tests/test_xxx.py
+$ python -m unittest euler/python/tests/test_xxx.py
 ```

 ## TODO:
-- [ ] Rename this repo into **Competitive-Programming**
+- [X] Rename this repo into **Competitive-Programming**
-- [ ] Rename src into euler
+- [X] Rename src into euler
 - [ ] Create several other subfolders with to cater for HackerRank, codeforces, atCoder, etc..